desw0lf/react-user-list/example/docs/installation.md

 yarn add react-user-list
 ```

-In your application, import the UserList module and if you need a single user avatar, import the UserAvatar as well. ///and the core CSS:
+In your application, import the UserList module and if you need a single user avatar, import the UserAvatar as well.

 ```javascript
 import UserList, { UserAvatar } from "react-user-list";